Maserati: The 100th anniversary of the foundation

 In 2014, to celebrate the centenary of its foundation, it released a concept car called Maserati Alfieri, in honor of the brand's founder, Alfieri Maserati.

 On May 6, 2014, Maserati confirmed production of the Maserati Levante SUV and the Maserati Alfieri.

-However, the Maserati Alfieri concept, which received great critical and commercial success, never came to production.
+However, the Alfieri concept, which received great critical and commercial success, never came to production.
 This model was supposed to replace the Maserati GranTurismo, but this production change was cancelled due to the success of the GranTurismo, which underwent improvements and updates until 2019.

 Along with their expansion, Maserati started their re-entrance into the high-performance car field, in order to compete with brands such as Mercedes-AMG, BMW M, Porsche, Jaguar, and in certain cases, Ferrari.
 This was done by introducing Maserati models that have high power output engines, higher performance components, and better handling.
 The top-of-the-line variants of the Quattroporte VI, Ghibli, and Levante have 570 PS V8 engines with all-wheel drive, in order to better compete with their rival offerings.